davels/outline-toc/README.md

 # outline-toc

-outline-toc will create a new buffer with all the outline headings from the current file.
+outline-toc is an Emacs command to create a buffer with the outline headings from the current file.
 You can use this to quickly jump to headings in the orignal file.

-To create the outline table of contents (TOC) buffer for the current file make sure that `outline-regexp` and `outline-level` are valid (most modes should have sane default), then issue the command:
+To create the outline table of contents (TOC) buffer for the current file, make sure that `outline-regexp` and `outline-level` are valid (most modes should have sane default), then issue the command:

 ``` shell
 M-x outline-toc-show